fedesilva/seq-step/docs/Design.md

 # Structures and types overview

     Sequencer

+      * Pattern

         * Track

-        * Pattern [SynthPattern|DrumPattern]
+          * Channel [SynthChannel|DrumChannel]

             * Event [NoteEvent|DrumEvent]

 ## Sequencer

-  The sequencer is the top level structure.
-It controls the clock and groups the patterns.
+   Given a set of Patterns the sequencer will generate a stream of steps.

+## Transport

+  Controls playback.

+  Given a Clock, i/o ports and a Sequencer it will merge the clock pulses with the sequencer steps
+    and generate midi messages which will be sent to the output ports.

+## Pattern

+  The pattern is a container for tracks.

-## Track and patterns.
+## Track and channels.

-  Tracks aggregate Patterns which in turn aggregate sequences of events.
+  Tracks aggregate Channels which in turn aggregate sequences of events.

   Tracks declare a midi channel and a step length.

-  Drum Patterns declare a Note.
+  Drum Channels declare a Note.

-  All tracks in a pattern are of the same length, but there is no such restriction for tracks.
+  All tracks in a channel are of the same length, but there is no such restriction for tracks.

-  Pattern events for a track are produced at the same time in a step;
+  Channel events for a track are produced at the same time in a step;
-    for a synth it means many notes are emitted providing polyphony where supported, for a drum, each patterns is an instrument.
+    for a synth it means many notes are emitted providing polyphony where supported, for a drum, each channels is an instrument.

 ###  TODO

-  * Make patterns length be restricted by the tracks step length.
+  * Make channels length be restricted by the tracks step length.
      - for the time being, check on "play".

 ## Clock, Time signature, etc.

-   The sequencer should be able to define time signatures.
+   The pattern should be able to define time signatures.